India: Five killed during West Bengal election violence | DW | 10.04.2021

 Winning power in the state of almost 100 million people would be a major victory for Modi, though the outcome will not be known until May 2.

-Banerjee, one of Modi's most prominent critics, has accused the prime minister and his party of divisive sectarian policies, and this has been particularly felt in West Bengal, which has a large Muslim minority.
+Banerjee, one of Modi's most prominent critics, has accused the prime minister and his party of divisive sectarian policies.
+This has been particularly felt in West Bengal, which has a large Muslim minority.

 DW aims at enhancing its presence in India with a new bureau in New Delhi.
 Bureau Chief Amrita Cheema talks about the new regional hub and what it means to be back in India.